nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 	Then start up cygwin64 and at prompt type in
 	>cpan -i Archive::Zip
-	for some reason it's missing.
+	for some reason this perl utility is missing.

 	Install ant in c:/cygwin64/opt/apache-ant-1.9.2
 	Install junit in c:/cygwin6/opt/junit/share/java/junit-4.4.jar & junit-4.1.1.jar

-	Create dir for /opt/lo/bin  ( a 64 bit make will be installed here )
+	Create dir for /opt/lo/bin  ( a 64 bit make will be installed here ) Put the make.exe here.  then at prompt >chmod +x make.exe

 	Add this line to your home directory .bash_profile ( this is the only edit to default .bashrc and .bash_profile PATH=/opt/lo/bin:$PATH
 	After an initial startup of cygwin64...a .bash_profile will be automatically created for you, in your home directory.

-/Do a git from
+/Do a git from gerrit.libreoffice.org
+	ex:  git clone git://gerrit.libreoffice.org/core
 	untar via cygwin
 	do mv <name of untarred file> master  and put here: /opt/lo/master